lyarenei/jellyfin-plugin-listenbrainz/README.md

 - Track your listening history as you play the music
 - Push 'Now Playing' updates when you play something new
-- Support for submitting optional MusicBrainz metadata
-  - Requires relevant MusicBrainz tags in Jellyfin
+- Support for submitting optional MusicBrainz metadata (requires relevant MusicBrainz tags in Jellyfin)
-  - Recording ID is fetched externally (from v1.1.x)
+  - Recording ID is fetched externally (if MusicBrainz integration is enabled)
-- Mark Jellyfin favorite songs as loved (from v1.2.x)
+- Mark favorite songs in Jellyfin as loved in ListenBrainz
   - Only one way: Jellyfin -> ListenBrainz
   - Only when pushing listen
-  - Reverse sync is not possible due to how ListenBrainz works (at least for now)
+  - Reverse sync is not possible due to how ListenBrainz works

 # Installation